Veterinary Technology

 Cohorts must be taken in order, and students cannot switch from one of the three tracks to another without going through a new application process (see more details below).
 Each track is limited to the first 24 applicants.
 Incomplete or late applications will not be considered.
 Internships, clinical rotations, and apprenticeships are provided by veterinary clinics and non-profits throughout Colorado.

-The apprenticeship program is a collaboration between the college, the employer, and Apprenticeship Colorado.
+The apprenticeship program is a collaboration between the college, the employer, and Apprenticeship Colorado and supports the apprenticeship motto of "Earn While You Learn!"

 The program begins in the fall semester and runs continuously for five semesters, including two Winterim terms, for 21 months of continual study.
+Vet Tech apprentices work approximately 30 hours per week, as a paid employee, for an approved apprentice employer for the duration of the program.
 Traditional college breaks do not occur with the apprenticeship program, and time off follows the policy of each employer.

 All courses must be completed with a grade of "C" or above before graduation.
 The apprenticeship track curriculum will help you learn about the courses being offered.
 Learn more about the application process and apply today!
 Be sure to select Apprenticeship Track under "Program Selection."

-The program begins in the fall semester and continues for five semesters (cohorts), including summer, for 18 months of continual study.
+This program begins in the fall semester and continues for five semesters (cohorts), including summer, with at least 3 days per week of on campus time.
 All courses must be completed with a grade of “C” or above before graduation.
 The two-year track curriculum information will help you learn about the courses being offered.
 Learn more about the application process and apply today!

-The program begins in the Spring semester and continues for seven semesters (cohorts), including two summer semesters for 26 months of continual study.
+This program begins in the spring semester and continues for nine semesters (cohorts), including two summer semesters, with at least 2 days per week of on campus time.
 All courses must be completed with a grade of “C” or above before graduation.
 Three-year track curriculum information will help you learn about the courses being offered.
 Learn more about the application process and apply today!

 Essential functions necessary for a competent veterinary health technician are standards that protect the technician, other members of the health care team, and the animal patients.